NotAKidoS/NAK_CVR_Mods/ControllerFreeze/README.md

 # ControllerFreeze

-This made no sense to dirty ControllerFreeze with, so it is now its own mod.
+This made no sense to dirty TrackedControllerFix with, so it is now its own mod.

 Prevents game disabling arm tracking when a controller is inactive.
+This obviously will cause issues if you only play with one controller.

 ---